-A yearbook rubric is the perfect way for teachers to give students the grades they deserve and the feedback they need to make a better yearbook.
+A yearbook grading rubric is the perfect way for teachers to give students the grades they deserve and the feedback they need to make a better yearbook.

-Heck, even if you’re working with a bunch of volunteers and want to formalize your process around feedback, a rubric is pretty much the way to go: it’s the most holistic way for you, the advisor, to provide critical feedback to your staff.
+Heck, even if you’re working with a bunch of volunteers and want to formalize your process around feedback, a yearbook grading rubric is pretty much the way to go: it’s the most holistic way for you, the adviser, to provide critical feedback to your staff.
 For the younger students you’re working with, this will lead to growth; by their senior year, these kids will be ready to skip right over college and head straight to Sterling Cooper.

-To help give your grading and feedback game a jump start, we’ve developed two free yearbook rubric templates that you can use for your class or club.
+To help give your grading and feedback game a jump start, we’ve developed two free yearbook grading rubric templates that you can use for your class or club.
 One’s focused on yearbook copy, the other’s focused on yearbook design.

 Before we jump into the templates themselves, though, we’ll break down why we’ve structured the rubrics the way we did and what you can gain from using them.
 So, read on.